 Sfax can handle the usual complement of document and images file formats for sending faxes: .DOC, .DOCX, .XLS, .XLXS, .PPT, .ODT, ODS, .ODP, .RTG, .PDF and .TXT, as well as .BMP, .TIF, .GIF, .JPG and .PNG.

-An iOS app lets you send and manage faxes.
-This app is convenient and well designed, with a clear and friendly interface and the ability to send directly from the camera roll as well.
-The iOS app is also HIPAA-compliant, which we’d expect given Sfax’s niche specialty.
+Sfax also has an iOS app (opens in new tab), but not an Android app.
+The iOS app hasn’t been updated since 2018, though, and still lists Sfax’s prior owner, J2 Global, as the manufacturer.
+The app lets you send and manage faxes.
+It has a clear design, with customizable file-folder structure and the ability to send directly from the camera roll as well.
+The iOS app is HIPAA-compliant, which we’d expect given Sfax’s niche specialty.

 Sfax review: Verdict

-Sfax is one of the better, more versatile fax services we’ve tested.
-While its self-touted HIPAA compliance targets specific industries, its flexible interface and multiple user support makes it a good choice for business who need these features, and are willing to pay the price.
-And the addition of a dedicated iOS mobile app for sending and receiving faxes is a big bonus.
+Sfax remains a highly scalable and versatile fax service, but it’s also one of the pricier options.
+With its HIPAA-compliant plans and digital signature, Sfax targets specific industries.
+And its flexible interface and multiple user support makes it a good choice for businesses who need these features, and are willing to pay the price.